beesou777/job-finder/VERCEL_DEPLOYMENT.md

 - Incorrect `NEXTAUTH_URL` (must match your Vercel domain)
 - Database connection issues

+### "No Data Visible in Production"
+This is usually caused by:

+1. **Database Tables Not Created**
+   - Check Vercel logs for "Missing tables" warnings
+   - Solution: Temporarily set `DATABASE_SYNC=true`, redeploy, then remove it
+   - Or check schema: `POST /api/db/init` with admin password

+2. **Empty Database**
+   - Your production database might be empty
+   - Solution: Run scraper or import data
+   - Use dashboard or API: `POST /api/scrape` with admin password

+3. **Environment Variables Not Set**
+   - Verify `NEXT_PUBLIC_API` is set to your production URL
+   - Verify `DATABASE_URL` is correct
+   - Check Vercel environment variables are set for Production environment

+4. **API Fetch Errors**
+   - Check browser console for fetch errors
+   - Check Vercel function logs for API errors
+   - Verify `NEXT_PUBLIC_API` matches your domain exactly

+5. **Database Connection Issues**
+   - Check if database allows connections from Vercel
+   - Verify connection string format
+   - Check database is not paused (Supabase free tier pauses after inactivity)

 ### Database Connection Errors
 1. Verify `DATABASE_URL` is correct
 2. Check if your database allows connections from Vercel's IPs